shihuang047/strain2bfunc/README.md

 --------------------------------
 ### System requirements
 #### Dependencies
-All scripts in 2bRAD-M are written using Perl and recommended to run in a conda environment.
+All scripts in strain2bfunc are written using R and C++, recommended to run in a conda environment.
 This program should work properly in the Unix systems, or Mac OSX, as all required packages can be appropriately downloaded and installed.

 #### Disk space
 Construction of a strain2bfunc standard database (i.e., 2bstrain-DB) requires approximately 10 GB of disk space.